-"Adventurers seeking thrills and lovers of the ride, you want to exceed the speed limit of 25 km/h on your electric scooter.
+Thrill seekers and ride lovers, you want to exceed the speed limits of 25 km/h on your electric scooter.
 One piece of advice, consider changing your helmet if you buy a more powerful/faster scooter.
-We will explain the reasons to you."
+We explain the reasons.

-Riding a fast electric scooter or powerful one involves increased risks for users.
-The higher the speed, the more collisions can be fatal.
-Discover why a suitable helmet is essential for riding safely, especially with fast or unlocked models.
+Riding a fast or powerful electric scooter involves increased risks for users.
+The higher the speed, the more deadly collisions can be.
+Discover why a suitable helmet is essential for riding safely, especially with fast or unbridled models.

 Impact of speed on safety

-Fast and powerful electric scooters are popular among ride enthusiasts.
-Although the maximum speed is limited to 25 km/h on public roads, brands are constantly competing to produce THE most high-performance model on the market.
-With this obsession for speed, the risks associated with using electric scooters are multiplying.
-At high speeds, riders are more exposed to serious accidents.
+The fast and powerful electric scooters are popular among ride enthusiasts.
+Although the maximum speed is limited to 25 km/h on public roads, brands are constantly competing to produce THE most efficient model on the market.
+With this obsession for speed, the risks associated with using electric scooters multiply.
+At high speed, riders are more exposed to serious accidents.
 According to statistics, 40% of electric scooter injuries affect the head.
-Therefore, electric scooter helmets are no longer an option, but a real necessity.
+Electric scooter helmets are therefore no longer an option but a real necessity.

-For the moment, the Highway Code makes no mention of mandatory helmet use for electric scooters.
+For now, the Highway Code does not mention mandatory helmet use for electric scooters.
 But that doesn't mean you should have fun riding without protection.
-Always be sensible and wear a helmet at all times.
-This way, you will be spared from serious, even fatal, accidents.
+Always be reasonable and wear a helmet in all circumstances.
+This way, you will be spared from serious, even fatal accidents.

 Classic bike helmet or electric scooter helmet: which one to choose?

-In most cases, a bike helmet can be sufficient to protect your head from injuries.
-However, if you are riding a fast electric scooter, it is better to opt for a full-face helmet.
-To do this, the Kali ZOKA Full-Face MTB Helmet is an excellent choice.
+In most cases, a bike helmet can be enough to protect your head from injuries.
+However, if you ride a fast electric scooter, prefer a full-face helmet.
+For this, the Kali ZOKA Full-Face MTB Helmet is an excellent choice.
 This model offers more protection, whether for the head, chin, or cheeks.
 It thus ensures optimal protection in case of a fall.

-What types of helmets to choose for a faster scooter?
+What types of helmets to choose for a faster electric scooter?

 Not all helmets are created equal.
 If the speed of your electric scooter exceeds 25 km/h, your safety will depend on your choice of equipment.
-Let's take a look at the types of helmets available on the market and their advantages.
+Let's look together at the types of helmets available on the market and their advantages.

 The full-face helmet: for maximum safety

-The full-face helmet is the preferred choice of riders of fast electric scooters.
-Its main advantage: complete coverage of the head, chin, and cheeks.
-This ensures optimal protection in case of a fall or collision.
+The full-face helmet is the preferred choice of fast electric scooter riders.
+Its main asset: complete coverage of the head, chin, and cheeks.
+Enough to guarantee optimal protection in case of a fall or collision.

 The full-face helmet is perfect for high-speed rides.
-It is especially recommended for riding calmly on highways where speeds can exceed 25 km/h.
+It is especially recommended for riding calmly on fast lanes where speeds can exceed 25 km/h.

-The modular or jet helmet: an interesting alternative for urban journeys
+The modular or jet helmet: an interesting alternative for urban rides

-If your electric scooter is mainly used for getting around the city or on bike paths, a modular helmet is a perfect compromise.
-Although it does not provide full face protection, it compensates with its lightweight design that heavy riders will surely appreciate.
-But be careful, its low protection makes it a less advisable choice for high-speed trips.
+If your electric scooter is mainly used for city riding or bike paths, the modular helmet is a perfect compromise.
+Although it does not offer full face protection, it compensates with its lightness that heavy riders will surely appreciate.
+But beware, its low protection makes it a less recommended choice for high-speed rides.

 The electric bike helmet: for riding at a moderate speed

-"We're straying a bit from the main topic, but we can't not mention the bike helmet.
-It is the first choice for all electric scooter users before moving on to more robust models like the modular or full-face helmet.
-A must-have for all beginners."
+We drift a bit from the main topic, but we cannot fail to present the bike helmet.
+It is the first choice of all electric scooter users before moving on to more robust models like the modular or full-face helmet.
+A must for all beginners.

-The criteria for choosing a helmet for fast electric scooters
+Criteria for choosing a helmet for fast electric scooter

 Before finalizing your choice, review these few criteria: